 The challenge that DC Entertainment now faces

-With Marvel's The Avengers breaking box office records and proving a superhero team can be a hit, CJ wonders how DC Entertainment can rise to the challenge...
+With Marvel's The Avengers breaking box office records, CJ wonders how DC Entertainment can rise to the challenge...

 We're guessing that you, along with lots of other people, might just have seen The Avengers by now.
 Lots of people have..
 Some went several times.
 Bums were put on seats, and the film has now passed $1bn at the global box office already.